AdiY10/CloudCostOptimizer/README.md

     G -- yes --> I -->A
 ```

-#### Reset Selector
-The Reset Selector is based on Random Restart and Exploration & Exploitation.
-Keep an array of “good” nodes that we have already visited, always select starting nodes from it.
-After each decent iteration (epoch), give the reset selector the list of nodes visited during the seach; the best of them will be saved in the array.

 ### HyperParameter

-- **candidate list size** - The maximum capacity of the array of Reset Selector.
+- **Candidate list size** - The maximum capacity of the Candidate list size from the Reset Selector.

-- **time per region** - The amount of time [seconds] the algorithm is allowed to run on each of the regions .
+- **Time per region** - The maximum time [seconds] the algorithm is allowed to run on each of the regions.

-- **proportion amount node sons to develop** - Initial proportion to develop at each epoch.
+- **Proportion amount node sons to develop** - Initial proportion to develop at each epoch.

-- **exploitation score price bias** - Proportion between price score and subtree score.
+- **Exploitation score price bias** - Proportion between price score and subtree score.

-- **exploration score depth bias** - Proportion between depth score and uniqueness score.
+- **Exploration score depth bias** - Proportion between depth score and uniqueness score.

-- **exploitation bias** -  Proportion between exploitation score and exploration score.
+- **Exploitation bias** -  Proportion between exploitation score and exploration score.